yo-yo-gi/RISK-Multiplayer-Game/README.md

 5)Run project from CheckGitRun.java file.

 Task to do :
-1) Replace the static values with constant variables and define it in the constants file.
+1) Replace the static values with constant variables and define it in the constants file.--------- Done
 2) Apply logs to all the files
-3) Refactoring the files
+3) Refactoring the files------------------- done
-4) Documentation in progress
+4) Documentation ------------- done
 5) 3 valid maps and 3 invalid maps
 6) Exception handling
 7) Junits with positive and negative tests for all classes